ippontech/blog-usa/posts/go-cli-from-scratch.md

 $ go mod init github.com/USERNAME/gupi
 ```

 The full path `github.com/USERNAME/gupi` is what others would use to download if you packaged and distributed this module.
-Also helpful for importing local files from subfolders.
+This is also helpful for importing local files from subfolders.

 Next let's create our main entry point called: `main.go`